-The statutory duties of Head of Paid Service, Monitoring Officer and S151 Officer are incorporated into the posts of Chief Executive, Head of Governance and Head of Finance respectively.
-The corporate management structure is attached at Appendix 1.
+The statutory duties of Head of Paid Service and Section 151 Officer are incorporated into the posts of Chief Executive and Chief Finance Officer respectively.
+The duties of the Monitoring Officer are incorporated into the post of Regulatory and Local Government Law Manager.